 Kampala – the City that never Sleeps – up all night in Kampala

-There is no city in Africa like Kampala at Night where there is much to do and see from Mild to Wild.
+There is no city in Africa like Kampala at Night where the Nightlife is from mild to Wild

-Kampala is the Big Banana and here the bars close at dawn if at all it is truly the City in Africa that never sleeps and for that reason alone it attracts visitors from throughout Africa.
+Kampala is the Big Banana, and here the bars close at dawn if at all it is indeed the City in Africa that never sleeps and for that reason alone it attracts visitors from throughout Africa.

-Kampala – the City that never Sleeps is a Cultural Experience – especially for the Western Visitors – but even for visitors from other parts of Africa.
-Many choices await you you at night as for things to do and see in nighttime Kampala.
+Kampala – the City that Never Sleeps is a Cultural Experience – especially for the Western Visitors – but even for visitors from other parts of Africa.
+Many choices await you at night as for things to do and see in nighttime Kampala.